Last Minute Deal: OMNIA Q5 5-in-1 Wireless Charging Station

-We have an awesome last-minute deal on the OMNIA Q5 5-in-1 Wireless Charging Station in the Geeky Gadgets Deals store.
+We have an awesome last-minute deal on the OMNIA Q5 5-in-1 Wireless Charging Station in the Geeky Gadgets Deals store this week.

 The OMNIA Q5 5-in-1 Wireless Charging Station is available in our deals store for just $99.95, it normally retails for $120.